-Although the volume of alcohol consumed is a clear indicator of potential harm to health, other factors affect the relationship.
+Although the volume of alcohol consumed is a clear indicator of potential harm to health, there are other factors that affect the relationship:

 The impact of harmful drinking and alcohol dependence is much greater for those in the lowest income bracket and those experiencing the highest levels of deprivation.
-The reasons for this are not fully understood.
-People on a low income do not tend to consume more alcohol than people from higher socioeconomic groups.
-The increased risk is likely to relate to the effects of other issues affecting people in lower socioeconomic groups.
+The reasons for this are not fully understood since people on a low income do not tend to consume more alcohol than people from higher socioeconomic groups.
+This is known as the ‘alcohol harm paradox’.
+The increased risk is likely to relate to the combination of multiple risk factors affecting people in lower socioeconomic groups.

 The areas with the lowest rates of alcohol related mortality are mainly found in the south of England.
-Councils with the highest rates are situated predominantly within the North West.
+On the contrary, councils with the highest rates are situated predominantly within the North West and North East.

 Tackling alcohol related harm is an important route to reducing health inequalities in general.
 Alcohol related factors are found across all 4 of the domains in the Public Health Outcomes Framework for England:

 - healthcare public health and preventing premature mortality

 Alcohol treatment can contribute to making improvements in: